snowmuffin/game_hub_nest/README.md

 DB_USER=your_db_user
 DB_PASSWORD=your_db_password
 DB_NAME=game_hub_db
-DB_SSL=false  # set true in production if using SSL
+DB_SSL=false  # Set to true in production if using SSL
 ```

 ### 🔐 Auth